shmoop207/appolo-express/README.md

  - `app` - express app
  - `router` - router to change to current routes configuration

-the last argument must the `next` function
+the last argument must be the `next` function

 ```javascript
 var appolo = require('appolo-express');